 Parents should note that free school transport may not be available on certain dates.
 Parents may be required to pay the normal bus fare on these days.
-This problem is caused by contractual arrangements between the Area Board and Translink.
+This problem is due to contractual arrangements between the Education Authority and Translink.